theupdateframework/taps/tap14.md

 implement old versions of the TUF specification time to implement support for a new specification version.
 Repositories achieve this using a directory structure with a directory for each supported TUF specification version.
 These directories contain metadata that supports the given TUF specification version.
+The repository may generate metadata for each directory using independent, version-specific code, or they may optimize when there is redundant metadata between different versions of the specification.
 Using these directories, a client is able to choose the most recent metadata they support.
 More details about this directory structure are contained in the [specification](#how-a-repository-updates).
 This TAP will also add a `supported_versions` field to root metadata so that the client